6 Regulatory Limits

 remove_empty() %>%

-select(parameter_baseline_name,standard_type,reg_value,reg_unit) %>%
+select(parameter_baseline_name,standard_type,reg_value,reg_unit,agency,source) %>%

 pivot_wider(names_from = standard_type, values_from = reg_value) %>%

-rename(characteristic_name = parameter_baseline_name)
+rename(characteristic_name = parameter_baseline_name,

 # source formatted data